imodpasteur/ZOLA-3D/README.md

 4. The single molecule Localization table is saved in csv, Thunderstorm format.
 You can correct the drift in 3D and render 3D color-stack using ZOLA->Drift correction->3D Drift correction  or any other software.

 ### Example of 3D reconstruction of immunolabeled mitochondrial protein TOM22:
-(Image reconstructed in 2h using Tesla K40 GPU)
+Image reconstructed in 2h using Tesla K40 GPU:

 | ![input](https://github.com/imodpasteur/ZOLA-3D/blob/master/images/frames20130%2B50.gif)        | ![output](https://github.com/imodpasteur/ZOLA-3D/blob/master/images/anim-slow.gif) |
 | ------------- |:-------------:|